 ***Don’t forget to join my Pinterest Travel Group boards here!***

-72 thoughts on “Why Solo Travel Is Not Something You Should Fear
+72 replies to “Why Solo Travel Is Not Something You Should Fear”

 I’ve always thought about traveling solo, but haven’t worked up the courage yet.
 Your post is so encouraging though, so I might just do it one day!